diarmidmackenzie/tetris-engine/README.md

 The properties that can be set on this component are:

+- arena: The element ID of the arena used in the game.
+Default value is: #arena.

 - shapes: An array of strings indicating the set of shapes to use in the game.
 They are all generated with equal probability.
 Examples of such strings are EEE (a 4-long block) and EED (a classic "knight's move" L shape).
 See below for how these strings are defined.
 There's currently a limit of 14 different shapes.

 - keys: A mapping of keys to events, which defines the keyboard controls for the game.
 The format of the string is as used by the key-bindings.js component.
 The events mapped to are: